liamwalsh1980/Milestone-Project-1/README.md

 * I tested the media clips on different screen sizes, making sure that both clips loaded and played fully.
 I also checked that the 'allowfullscreen' attribute was active and working.
 I did this by viewing the site on laptop and mobile.
 Both tests were successful.
 I also checked to make sure the sound was working and again the testing was successful.

-* The resources page originally had the articles

 [Back to top ⇧](#embrace-autism)

 ### User Stories (outcomes and steps to achieve what each user wants)